 How Bill C-208 will effect tax on inter-generational business transfers

-Family businesses are always faced with the most unique challenges – one of the main being transitioning and succession planning.
+Family businesses are always faced with the most unique challenges – one of the main being transition and succession planning.
 As your business grows, so too does your legacy and you are left wondering, “who can I entrust my lifes’ work with?”
-Normally, your business grows into a legacy for your future generations, and existing practices and rules for private companies can make the taxation and succession of your business difficult to navigate.
+Normally, your business grows into a legacy for future generations, but existing practices and rules for private companies can make the taxation and succession of your business difficult to navigate.
 As if you don’t have enough on your plate already!

 This is similar to legislative changes announced by Quebec in Budget 2021.

-Ultimately, these seemingly small additions to the ITA have the potential to results in groundbreaking changes in how entrepreneurs, farmers and fishers transition their business to the next generation, and the reduced tax applicable thereafter.
+Ultimately, these seemingly small adjustments to the ITA have the potential to result in ground-breaking changes in how entrepreneurs and farmers transition their business to the next generation.

-Bill C-208 attempts to exempt certain intergenerational transfers from the Section 84.1 rules if the following conditions are met:
+Bill C-208 attempts to exempt certain intergenerational transfers from Section 84.1 of the ITA if the following conditions are met:

 - The operating corporation shares are shares of a Qualified Small Business Corporations (QSBC), a family farm or a fishing corporation;

 - The holding company that purchases operating corporation shares is controlled by either Parent’s children or grandchildren, who are at least 18 years of age; and

 - The holding company does not dispose of the shares within 60 months of acquiring them (for any reason other than death).